ExtremeFiretop/MerlinAutoUpdate-Router/README.md

 - Possibly modify the hardcoded notification in the GUI's upper right corner.
 - Trigger a firmware update notification using a script.

-LED Control:
-- Set up blinking LEDs as a visual indicator before starting the firmware update.

 AMTM Install and Uninstallation:
 - Only once it's been vetted through most routers.